martinshaw/react-document-picture-in-picture/packages/component/README.md

 There are at least three useful examples demonstrating how to use event props, the ref prop and size props in the [`examples`](https://github.com/martinshaw/react-document-picture-in-picture/tree/master/packages/examples) package of this monorepo.

-To quickly take a look at the examples, clone the repository, install PNPM and run the following commands:
+To quickly take a look at the examples, click here [https://martinshaw.github.io/react-document-picture-in-picture/packages/examples/dist/](https://martinshaw.github.io/react-document-picture-in-picture/packages/examples/dist/).

+Or you can build the examples site yourself:

+1. Clone the repository

+2. Install PNPM

+3. Finally, run the following commands:

 ```bash
 pnpm install